Self-Help and Assessments Resources

 Thank you to the many counseling centers who were extremely generous with sharing their materials.
 This site would not be possible without their contributions.

-Go to jhu.edu/mentaltelehealth, create an account with your .edu email address, enter the service key JHU2020, and you are ready to get started.
-At a minimum, this service will be available to you until September 10, 2020.
+Go to timelycare.com/jhu to create an account with your .edu email address and you are ready to get started.

 - TalkNow is an online resource staffed by mental health professionals (counselors, psychologists, marriage and family therapists, etc.).
 You can contact TalkNow about any issue at any time.
 Examples of topics you may want to discuss include (but are not limited to) relationship challenges, anxiety surrounding COVID-19, and transition issues.
 Students in the US and countries that permit web access can use the service.